Mojave-Sun/mojave-sun-13/tgui/docs/component-reference.md

 </Section>
 ```

-If you want to have a button on the right side of an section title
+If you want to have a toolt on the right side of an section title
 (for example, to perform some sort of action), there is a way to do that:

 ```jsx